-healthsystemCIO.com Private Dinners are intimate gatherings of hospital and health system IT leaders discussing common challenges and best practices in a relaxed atmosphere.
-As the sole sponsor, you get invaluable “seats at the table” where you can contribute to the discussion and forge relationships with these hard-to-access individuals.
+healthsystemCIO.com Private Dinners are intimate gatherings of hospital and health system IT leaders discussing common challenges in a relaxed atmosphere.
+As the sponsor, you get invaluable “seats at the table” where you can shape and contribute to the discussion, while forging relationships with these influential executives.

 - 1 sponsor – (sponsor may bring in a partner organization to share benefits and costs)